 - 1. For Foundation year internship, successful completion of the Introduction to the Profession course and completion of or concurrent enrollment in the first semester of Foundation courses as listed previously in this catalog.
-For full-time Concentration year internship, completion of all foundation year requirements. - 2.
-Continuing in good standing in the masters program. - 3.
-A minimum grade of "B" in the Practice courses for Foundation students. - 4.
+For Concentration year internship, completion of all Foundation year requirements. - 2.
+Continuing in good standing (minimum 3.0 gpa) in the MSW program. - 3.
+A minimum grade of "B" in the Practice courses for Foundation students, and a minimum grade of B in Foundation Internship I and in Foundation Internship II.. - 4.
 A minimum average grade of "B" in the summer preparation courses for Advanced Standing students and completion of all other requirements for admissions into the concentration year. - 5.
 Completion of Field Orientation and required paperwork.